 Traffic congestion has become a huge problem in the country, and many states are already expanding their already vast road networks.
 However, in doing so, the states must also consider re-engineering urban traffic as it can help with this situation.

 Most of the accidents occur due to distracted driving, but some occur simply because of confusion.
 With so many intersections, there can be a lot of confusion for an inexperienced driver.
 Raising awareness about how to drive safely through intersections and what road signs mean can also help to reduce the number of traffic accidents.

 Take a look at Singapore.
-The country promotes the use of public transportation rather than private vehicles, and to do that, the country levies serious vehicle taxes and customs duties.
+The country promotes the use of public transportation rather than private vehicles, and to do that; the country levies serious vehicle taxes and customs duties.
 These measures and policies push the prices of automobiles to skyrocket, making them available only to the super-wealthy.
-With very few cars on the roads, in 2020, Singapore had a total of 85 road injuries (including 18 pedestrians and 7 cyclists).
+With very few cars on the roads, in 2020, Singapore had a total of 85 road injuries (including 18 pedestrians and seven cyclists).

-Pedestrian injuries amount to a lot when compared to the pedestrian fatalities of just slightly over 6,000.
+Pedestrian injuries amount to a lot compared to pedestrian fatalities of just slightly over 6,000.
 In the United States in 2019, there were more than 76,000 pedestrian injuries.
 These injuries can vary from minor injuries like a sprain or bruise to major injuries such as brain injuries, spinal injuries, and more.